Lillard leads Blazers past Pelicans 122-110

+NEW ORLEANS (AP) — In a game marked by milestones, it was Damian Lillard and the Portland Trail Blazers who had the most to celebrate.

-NEW ORLEANS (AP) — Damian Lillard scored 24 points and became the second-leading scorer in Trail Blazers history as Portland defeated the New Orleans Pelicans 122-110 on Friday night.
+Lillard scored 24 points and became the second-leading scorer in franchise history as Portland defeated the New Orleans Pelicans 122-110 on Friday night.

 Lillard passed LaMarcus Aldridge (12,562) on the team’s list, giving him 12,584 and leaving only Clyde Drexler ahead of him with 18,040.